H3AR7B3A7/SecondBrain/Code/Operating Systems/Windows/WSL.md

 # Windows Subsystem for Linux (WSL)
 The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
+It does not provide a linux desktop, but allows the user to use [[Unix]]-like commands and run bash-scripts within the [[Windows]] OS.

 [What is Windows Subsystem for Linux | Microsoft Docs](https://docs.microsoft.com/en-us/windows/wsl/about) [Install WSL | Microsoft Docs](https://docs.microsoft.com/en-us/windows/wsl/install)